vivian-ng/Hardware/MRR_ESPA/README.md

 ## TMC2130 in SPI mode

+- Untested: Hardware option for this is available on the board, but software support has not been tested successfully yet.
 - Set the motor jumpers to SPI instead of MS1/MS2/MS3, and to TMC instead of RST.
 - Connect the respective "CS_PIN" (X, Y, Z, E) to the pin you want to use for CS of that motor.
 You will need to use a female-to-female jumper cable.
 Currently, unused pins are SDA, SCL, and IO0, which allows for up to three TMC2130 drivers to be used in SPI mode.